bbatsche/Ansible-Common-Role/README.md

 - `console_user` &mdash; If you are setting up a new user for your server, you can use this value to install the BASH profile for that user.
 Default is `ansible_user`
 - `shmmax_percent` &mdash; Percentage of available memory to use for `kernel.shmmax`.
 Default is "50".
 - `shmall_percent` &mdash; Percentage of available memory to use for `kernel.shmall`.
 Default is "50".
 - `default_groups` &mdash; Groups to add the Ansible user or `console_user` to.
-Values are "web-admin" and "www-data".
+Values are "web-admin", "www-data", and "adm".

 Example Playbook
 ----------------